Viking Tales: Wyrd-Walker

 She closed her eyes.

 “I see Jörmungandr, curled beneath the sea.
 I see Fenrir, bound by fate.
 I see Sköll chasing the sun.
-I see... a mirror.”
+I see... a mirror of what is, and what must be.”

-He placed a bone talisman in her hand, etched with a Vegvisir, the wayfinder.
+He placed a smooth bone talisman in her hand, etched with a Vegvisir, the norse symbol of the wayfinder.
 “Your path will not be straight.
-But it will be yours.”
+But it will be yours, and it will be honored.”

-Only his staff remained, planted upright in the snow like a monument.
+Only his staff remained, planted upright in the snow like a silent, towering monument.

 Years passed.
 The seer became a skald.
 The skald became a priestess.
-Villages knew her name.
+Villages knew her name, though they whispered the same title.
 Jarls sought her wisdom.
 But she never stayed long.

 She walked the land as he once had, listening to the wind and marking the stars.
 The Vegvisir never left her neck.
-She never got lost.
+She never got lost, for she carried the wisdom of fate with her.

 They whispered now of her.

-Guided not by voices, but by echoes of something older.
+Guided not by voices, but by echoes of something older than the gods.

 But the staff still stands, somewhere in the north, frozen in time.